Advice for Higher Education students

 Can I still come to campus?

-If you have to come onto campus for 'essential reasons' eg to work or care for our animal population, you must adhere to social distancing guidance of 2 metres and ensure that you follow guidelines in relation to frequent hand washing and avoid touching the face.
+If you have to come onto campus eg for lessons/activities or to work or care for our animal population, you must adhere to social distancing guidance of 2 metres and ensure that you follow guidelines in relation to frequent hand washing and avoid touching the face.
 You will be required to wear a face covering in all communal areas and corridors.

 Can I still use the library?

-The library is now closed for in-person access.
-The team will still answer any queries you may have at the following email address firstname.lastname@example.org.
+The library is in the process of reopening safely.
+The team will still answer any queries you may have at the following email address email@example.com.
 Online access to library resources remains the same via Moodle.
 We encourage you to make the most of our online resources by keeping informed about how to access material remotely, and using our quick guides and videos to help you.

 I don’t have a laptop/adequate internet at home - what should I do?

-If you do not have access to a laptop, PC or other suitable device to support your studies remotely, please advise your tutor / course leader so that we can look to find a suitable solution for you.
-As necessary, they will refer your request to the IT Support department.
-We have some very limited equipment that we may be able to loan to you.
+If you have concerns over financing a laptop, please let us know as we have some funds available to support you.
+As necessary, they will refer your request to the IT Support department as we have some limited equipment that we may be able to loan to you.

 Will my study trip be going ahead?